tomjridge/p1/README.md

 7-9, 2011.
 Proceedings, volume 7086 of Lecture Notes in Computer Science, pages 103--118.
 Springer, 2011

-The documentation is currently on the github P1 wiki.
+The documentation source is currently on the github P1 wiki.

+The documentation can be viewed at <http://tomjridge.github.io/p1/p1_doc.html>

+The ocamldoc can be viewed at <http://tomjridge.github.io/p1/ocamldoc>

 ## TODO